Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 ## "Kidnapped" Vehicle Project

-The goal of this project is the implementation, in C++, of an Particle Filter capable of localizing a vehicle using as input noisy sensor measurements and a feature map of the environment, with no "a priori" information (hence the "Kidnapped" situation).
+The goal of this project is the implementation, in C++, of a 2D Particle Filter capable of localizing a vehicle using as input noisy sensor measurements and a feature map of the environment, with no "a priori" information (hence the "Kidnapped" situation).

 The source code is contained in the [src](./src) folder in this git repo.
 It is the evolution of a starter project provided directly by Udacity, where the [particle_filter.cpp](./src/particle_filter.cpp) was modified.
 The other files have been left fundamentally unchanged.